-Serving more than 2,000 students each year, UWM’s aging Chemistry Building was significantly impacting the university’s ability to provide an ideal learning experience.
+Serving more than 2,000 students each year, the University of WI-Milwaukee’s aging Chemistry Building was significantly impacting the University’s ability to provide an ideal learning experience.
 Along with the Milwaukee community, UWM understood their chemistry building’s economic importance as many students pursuing degrees in healthcare and other STEM related fields required a more advanced learning environment.
 Therefore, a new state-of-the-art building is being designed to allow for flexibility and adaptability to support teaching and research innovation.

 Kahler Slater is delivering this project in partnership with CannonDesign.